Priority Funding Areas

 The Board of Trustees has established 8 Priority Funding areas.
 Although projects from all of our program areas are funded, these priority areas receive special attention.
 Staff will designate P8 status to applications upon review.

-We believe that by supporting programs that focus on women’s health needs, pre and post natal care, and the early health, domestic violence, and child abuse or neglect, we may have positive impact on the health of our children over the course of their lives.
+- HEALTHY MOTHERS, HEALTHY CHILDREN: We believe that all children deserve a healthy start in life.
+By supporting programs that focus on women’s health needs, pre & post-natal care, the early health of children, domestic violence and child abuse or neglect, we may have a positive impact on the overall health of children throughout the course of their lives.

-Research continues to reveal the intrinsic role that oral health plays in overall physical and mental health and development of persons of all ages.
+ORAL HEALTH: Research continues to reveal the intrinsic role that oral health plays in the overall physical, mental health and development of persons of all ages.
+We value programs that promote good oral health.

-We desire that all children, including those who experience challenges to their learning success, have the support they need to reach their best academic abilities.
-Children who struggle in school and those considered at risk need and deserve additional support.
-We believe that programs that build on the school experience are often necessary to help these children.
-Valued programs include after school programs, tutoring, summer school and year-round education programs.
+EFFECTIVE EDUCATION FOR ALL: We desire that all children, especially those who experience challenges to their learning success, have the support they need to reach their best academic abilities.
+Children who struggle in school and those considered at-risk need additional support.
+We believe programs that build on the school experience are necessary to help these children.
+Valued programs include: After School Programs, Tutoring and Summer School or Year-round Education Programs.

 - River Health